code-charity/Awesome-People/readme.md

-##### We're striving to apply our skills the best possible way! <br> (Most of us are not available for hire.)
+#### We're striving to apply our skills the best possible way! <br> (Most of us are not available for hire.)

 ### The Idea:
- - Automatically inherting additions/changes from the "Awesome-Lists" and the topic lists
-   - Plus fitting topic lists inside collabsable sections, all in one document?

  - Adding people (Github handles) to each item.
 Same line.
+     - tags only work in issues&discussions, however we ca setup a synced copy as a discussion.
+For convenience and notifications.
+ - Automatically inherting additions/changes from the "Awesome-Lists" and the topic lists
+     - Plus fitting topic lists (their sub-repos) inside collabsable sections, all in one document?

  - Rule: Everybody can add anybody.
 And re-sort/order/rank.
 But only remove themselves.
-     - No moderation will be necessary.
-Since the next editor might fix the order, otherwise it doesnt matter
+     - Thus no moderation will be necessary.
+Since the next editor might fix the order.
+Every reader is capable of editing, otherwise it doesn't matter enough.

 <details><summary> Once a line break would be required, making the whole Awesome list longer, then
 unlimited names/explanations can instead overflow into a collapsable section.</summary>

 @______ @______ @______ @______  <br>  @______ @______ @ImprovedTube @___ ................................... </details>
-   - tags only work in issues&discussions, however we ca setup a synced copy as a discussion.
-For convenience and notifications.